After Four Weeks as President, Trump Returns to the Campaign Trail

 The rally began a little after 5 p.m. with a succession of surrogates firing up the crowd, repeating Trump’s campaign slogans to put America first, and to keep the country safe by keeping certain people out.
 Nearly an hour later Air Force One pulled up in front of the hangar like a limo at a red-carpet event.
 A jet bridge motored toward the plane’s door, and down stepped Trump and the first lady.

-Ivanka opened the rally by reciting the Lord’s Prayer.
+She opened the rally by reciting the Lord’s Prayer.
 Shortly after Trump took over, stepped in front of the mic and told the crowd why he’d come: “I want to speak to you without the filter of the fake news—the dishonest media which has published one false story after another.”

 That was a major theme of the rally.
 The road bumps he’s hit, he seemed to be saying, were either unscrupulous lies invented by the media, or are part of its agenda to attack him.
 The media has its own agenda, he said, “and it’s not your agenda.”